Tag: Stephen Doughty

 The below Parliamentary question was asked by Stephen Doughty on 2016-04-27.

-To ask the Secretary of State for Work and Pensions, when (a) he and (b) Ministers of his Department last met representatives of former members of the Allied Steel and Wire pension scheme.
+To ask the Secretary of State for Work and Pensions, what the average value was of payments made under the Financial Assistance Scheme to former members of Allied Steel and Wire pension scheme in each of the last six years.

 Justin Tomlinson